abixel/age-O2-correlation/README.md

 `generate.py`: contains functions to generate the results for a selected parameterization, sample, and statistical test (see below)

-`models.py`: includes 4 possible parameterizations of the age-O2 correlation and 5 choices for the target sample
+`models.py`: includes 4 possible parameterizations of the age-oxygen correlation and 5 choices for the target sample

-`tests.py`: defines statistical tests used to detect the age-O2 correlation
+`tests.py`: defines statistical tests used to detect the age-oxygen correlation

 `plots.py`: generates Figures 1-3 from the referenced paper - the simulation results must be generated first!